ABOUT THE PROGRAM

-We try to make our gap programs affordable for everyone by including as much as possible in the program fee—flights, transportation, room and board, activities and excursions, mentorship, and global support.
+We try to make our gap programs affordable for everyone by including as much as possible in the program fee—flights, transportation, accommodation, select meals, activities and excursions, mentorship, and global support.
 Note that most other similarly priced program do not include return travel to your study locations.
 Given that you may well visit ten or more countries during a typical EF Gap Year, we are confident our program offers an exceptional value.

 Many of your program modules will take place in wifi environments: Orientation in London, your EF language campus, your internship workplace, EF Leadership Academy at Hult's Ashridge campus, and wrap-up in London.
 Many of your hotels and hostels on tour will also offer wifi (either free or at a reasonable cost).

 Meal plans vary by module and location, but usually include daily breakfast and select dinners.
 Lunch is often left up to you.
 Typically, the food is hearty and nutritious, with an emphasis on local cuisine.
 In many cases, you will also have American-style options for your main course.
 If you are a vegetarian, suffer from food allergies, or have other special dietary needs, it's important to make these clear in your program application.
 We try our best to accommodate dietary restrictions.
 But that may limit where you can complete some program modules.